 Do you have limited time to read the blog post?
 No worries, listen to the recorded slog.

 Every week I receive a handful of notifications from LinkedIn asking if I would like to congratulate my contact on her/his new role as a digital something.
-With ‘the mission to drive the digital business,’ he or she will become a key part of a ‘team of newly recruited digital content writers, digital marketing managers and digital service managers.’
+With ‘the mission to drive the digital business,’ he or she will become a crucial part of a ‘team of newly recruited digital content writers, digital marketing managers and digital service managers.’
 The rise of the digital roles reflects the shift in customer buying behaviour.
 The idea of online marketing has become an integral part of many businesses, and there is a clear distinction between traditional and modern marketers.

-My belief is that only a few candidates fit the profile of a modern marketer.
+I believe that only a few candidates fit the profile of a modern marketer.
 To find and select the hidden gems, recruiters must start asking the right questions.

 The modern marketer

 Many times, I’ve been asked to give a second opinion on marketing candidates in the final recruitment stage.
-Attending last rounds of interviews, it becomes clear that many organisations have the wrong idea of the concept of modern marketing.
+Attending the last rounds of interviews, it becomes clear that many organisations have the wrong idea of the concept of modern marketing.
 A common mistake is that recruiters still get flattered by candidates with a proven track record of activities driving awareness to a brand.